Consort of Jesus and Apostle to the Apostles

 In AD 44 Herod Agrippa 1 was assassinated by poisoning and this was blamed on the Nazarenes and Simon Zelotes (Lazarus) who were in great danger.
 Mary appealed to his young successor Herod-Agrippa 11 (had been tutored by St. Paul) for sanctuary.
 He gave her permission to settle in the area of France owned by his family, south of Vienne.

-In 44 AD, shortly after the meeting of Jesus, Mary and the Apostles described in the Pistis Sophia took place, Jesus and Mary parted, she going to France and he to Galatea and possibly India and Kashmir. (see Barry Page for details of this mission) It is not known whether they met again.
+In 44 AD, shortly after the meeting of Jesus, Mary and the Apostles that was described in the Pistis Sophia took place, Jesus and Mary parted, she going to France and he to Galatea and possibly India and Kashmir. (see Barry Page for details of this mission) It is not known whether they met again.
 But it is known that Mary sailed to Marseilles with her daughter and son and that she was pregnant with her third child and second son when they arrived in Marseilles and that she gave birth to him in Provence, naming him Josephes.

 Lazarus and the Apostle Philip sailed with her, also her sister Martha, and Mary Salome, Jesus’ sister, who was married to Lazarus.
 Other sisters of Jesus were also with them.